 • Thrombolysis: Advancements in ischemic stroke treatment include a method called intravenous thrombolysis (IVT), which involves medicine that works as a clot-buster to restore blood flow to the brain.
 It is administered via an IV, so no surgical intervention is required.

 However, this treatment must be given within the first four-and-a-half hours of stroke occurrence.
-If that window closes, the patient will not be eligible to receive the medication.
+If that window closes, the patient is typically not eligible to receive the medication unless indicated by imaging.

 • Thrombectomy: Another option is mechanical thrombectomy.
 This non-invasive procedure involves inserting a catheter into the arteries, navigating to where the clot is, and retrieving it.
 Studies note, “mechanical thrombectomy significantly improved functional independence and appeared to be cost-effective compared to IVT alone.”